-NOTICE is hereby given that there will be an annual meeting of stockholders of Supercity Realty Development Corporation (SRDC) on Wednesday, 25 November 2020 at 2 o'clock in the afternoon at via remote communication (Zoom Meeting).
+NOTICE is hereby given that there will be an annual meeting of stockholders of Supercity Realty Development Corporation (SRDC) on Wednesday, 28 July 2021 at 2 o'clock in the afternoon via remote communication (Zoom Meeting).
 The Chairman of the meeting shall call and preside the meeting in Pasig City which is the place where the principal office of the Company is located.
 The agenda will be as follows: